Best of London

 London Eye Tickets

 The London Eye is Britain’s most popular tourist site so book your tickets in advance.
 It’s cheaper to book online, and by doing so, you get a guaranteed time slot.
-You can also combine your ticket with a 40-minute river cruise for an additional £6.50.
 It’s not to be missed!

 If you’re planning on visiting London or celebrating a major event, check out The Eventful Traveller.